Meng Chang: Middle reign

 In 952, a major flood occurred at the Later Shu capital Chengdu, such that more than 5,000 people drowned and more than 1,000 homes were destroyed.
 Even four of the halls at the imperial temple were damaged.
 Meng issued a general pardon and authorized stipends for the victims of the flood.

 Later in 952, there was a disturbance at Wude Circuit (i.e., Dongchuan).
 The acting military governor of Wude, Shao Yanjun (邵延鈞) had been disrespectful to the monitor of the Wude army, Wang Chengpi (王承丕), such that Wang became very resentful of him.
-He took the officer Sun Qin (孫欽) — who was not aware of his plot — to see Shao.
+He took the officer Sun Qin (孫欽)—who was not aware of his plot—to see Shao.
 At the meeting, Wang killed Shao and then ordered his family be slaughtered, claiming to Sun that he had been given a secret imperial edict to execute Shao.
 Sun initially believed him, but when Sun then insisted on seeing the edict, Wang stated, "I can make you powerful.
 Do not question me too much."
 Sun, by this time aware that there was no such edict, fled, and mobilized the army.
 They attacked and captured Wang.
 He then executed Wang and delivered Wang's head to Chengdu.

-In 953, at Wu Zhaoyi's advocacy (including Wu's spending of personal wealth to build schools), Meng agreed to authorize printings of the Four Books and Five Classics, to promote learning — as the study of these Confucian classics had been neglected since the fall of Tang Dynasty.
+In 953, at Wu Zhaoyi's advocacy (including Wu's spending of personal wealth to build schools), Meng agreed to authorize printings of the Four Books and Five Classics, to promote learning—as the study of these Confucian classics had been neglected since the fall of the Tang dynasty.
 It was said that after this, literature was again valued in the Shu realms.

 Meanwhile, the people of the Later Shu realm had been much resentful of An Siqian's involvement in Zhang Ye's death and in the removal of Zhao Tingyin.
 An was also blamed for the failures of the Later Shu army in aiding Wang Jingchong.
 By 954, when An was commanding the imperial guards, the security measures at the Later Shu palace itself had been strengthened, and An came to believe that Meng was doing so because Meng suspected him.
 Further, he was harsh with the imperial guard soldiers, often putting soldiers to death.
 Indeed, at times when he dismissed soldiers from imperial guard service due to his dissatisfactions with them, but Meng overruled him and kept the soldiers on the imperial guard rolls, he would find ways to have those soldiers killed.
 Believing the accusations by the official Wang Zao (王藻) that An was plotting treason, Meng had An and his three sons arrested and executed.
 He also removed Sun Hanshao from his imperial guard command, apparently concerned about Sun as well.
 The imperial guard command was divided between 10 generals.